kch0p/SF-Incident-Report-Mapping/readme.md

 Project code (and more detailed discussion) available upon request.
-This is mostly to respect the academic integrity of the course this class came from.
+This is mostly to respect the academic integrity of the project this class came from.